aparasnis25/openWeather-API/README.md

-openWeather API for weather condition of ur city
+Backend app using nodejs ,used openweather API to fetch weather data across world